gkno/seqan/seqan/core/apps/snp_store/Readme.txt

 4. File Formats
 ---------------------------------------------------------------------------

-The reference sequence must be given in Fasta format.
+The reference sequence(s) must be given in a single Fasta file.
-The format for the mapped read files is explained in section 4.1, while the output file formats are described in section 4.2.
+The format for the mapped read files is explained in section 4.1, the output file formats are described in section 4.2.